miso-lims/miso-lims/docs/user_manual/instruments.md

 Service Records can describe issues with an instrument and/or work that has been performed on it.
 They may specify an issue start time and end time, and whether the instrument is out of service during this time period.

-To see the Service Records list for an instrument, expand the Service Records section on the Edit Intrument page.
+To see the Service Records list for an instrument, expand the Service Records section on the Edit Instrument page.